makeevolution/messaging/event-driven-architecture/README.md

-Experiment on event driven architecture
+# Experiment on event driven architecture

-Setup:
-- Install .NET 9 sdk
-- Install Docker
-- Start postgres and rabbitmq by `docker compose up -d`
-- Then the usual `dotnet build` and `dotnet run`
+Notes and learning points are in `readme.md` of each folder